-Every year students participate by giving speeches to the county, plus Elon University hosts a vendor table staffed by faculty, staff, students, and alumni.
-Additionally, 3 of the 9 Board Members for Alamance Pride are Elon University faculty and staff.
+- Every year students participate by giving speeches to the county, plus Elon University hosts a vendor table staffed by faculty, staff, students, and alumni.

-For more info on Alamance Pride, you can check out their official website at www.alamancepride.org or photos at www.facebook.com/ElonGLC
+- For more info on Alamance Pride, you can check out their official website at www.alamancepride.org or photos at www.facebook.com/ElonGLC

-- Less than a 2-hour drive, North Carolina’s largest Pride Parade is a 2-day festival, less than 2 hours from campus.
-Charlotte typically bring more than 100,000+ attendees each year for their Pride Parade & Festival.
+- Less than a 2-hour drive, North Carolina’s largest Pride Parade is a 2-day festival, bringing more than 100,000+ attendees each year.

-Every year, Elon University attends the CampusPride LGBTQIA Student College Fair as part of Charlotte Pride, where we recruit prospective students and reconnect with Elon alumni who stop by.
+- Every year, Elon University attends the CampusPride LGBTQIA Student College Fair as part of Charlotte Pride, where we recruit prospective LGBTQIA students and reconnect with Elon LGBTQIA alumni who stop by.

-Every year students, faculty, staff, and alumni walk in the NC Pride Parade.
+- Only 45 minutes away, Elon University students, faculty, staff, and alumni walk every year in the Durham / NC Pride Parade.

-For more info on NC Pride, you can check out their official website at www.ncpride.org
+- For more info on Durham / NC Pride, you can check out their official website at www.pridedurhamnc.org

 - PFLAG Alamance is the local chapter for the national organization known as PFLAG – Parents & Friends of Lesbians And Gays.